Charlotte B. Coman: Biography

 Coman was born in Waterville, New York in 1833.
 She married and moved with her husband to Iowa City, then on the American Frontier, only to return to Waterville after his death a few years later.
-She began to suffer from hearing loss, and was almost completely deaf by the time she turned 40.
+She began to experience hearing loss, and was almost completely deaf by the time she turned 40.

 Coman did not take up painting until she was in her mid 40s.
 She studied in New York with James Renwick Brevoort and in Paris with Harry Thompson and Émile Louis Vernier.
 With Vernier she studied plein-air and watercolor painting, and sketched on trips to rural parts of France and Holland.
 She was influenced by the French Barbizon painters, especially Jean-Baptiste Corot and Charles-Francois Daubigny, and her popular works were compared to those of Corot.
 Her artwork betrays a Barbizon-influenced preoccupation with the way that natural light is affected by time of day and weather conditions.

 After ten years spent abroad, Coman returned to New York and focused on painting American landscapes in the tonalist style.
 Her paintings were based on sketches made on trips to the Adirondacks, New Jersey, and Saint Augustine, Florida.
 She painted quiet, atmospheric landscapes with high horizon lines, often dominated by one muted color and using a heavy impasto.
 Her canvases are signed "C.B.
 Coman"; like many women artists of her era, she used her initials to conceal her gender.

 Coman showed two paintings at the National Academy of Design in 1875, and she showed her work often in New York and at the Paris Salons.
 She exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.